You travel over land and sea to win a single convert, and when you have succeeded, you make them twice the sons of hell that you are. -Jesus

 Maybe my answer should have been, “I’ve crossed land and sea to succeed at making these people twice the sons of hell as I am.”

 This reframing of a mission trip I took a few years ago is the sort of eye-opening I’ve been experiencing these last few years.
 So much of what I believe, how I perceive the world, and the way I interact with others has been dominated by a very specific worldview.

 For most of my upbringing I was inundated in the evangelical framework, going to school and church in the same place.

 If you take a step back, you might notice how much the evangelical church mirrors its business-minded spirit.
 Cold-pitching, convert statistics, brick-and-mortar upkeep, income (tithe), and even business attire has long dominated this peculiar religious institution.

-But I also have to remember, that in these pews are genuine people desperately seeking to be good people, to be on the right side, to make sure they are living righteously.
+But I also have to remember, that in these pews are genuine people desperately seeking to be good, to be on the right side, to make sure they are living righteously.
 There isn’t some intentional, aggravated assault on human flourishing.

-But, this does not mean that this culture–most predominant in the American South–is healthy.
-In fact, it is directly responsible for massive amounts of human suffering from war, to famine, soft-genocide, and the destruction of our planet.
+But, this does not mean that this culture is healthy.
+In fact, it is directly responsible for massive amounts of human suffering from war, to famine, genocide, and the destruction of our planet.

 Such a paradox is precisely the soil in which all of the prophets have had to speak a message.
 Their message is consistent: “Free God up for people, and people up for God.”

 So first, a few apologies are in order.

 If I have ever hurt you, directly or indirectly, from the rooted place of this evangelical worldview, I’m sorry.
 And on behalf of any other evangelical-types or Christians in general, I say sorry.
 It isn’t right, your offense is real, and it was unwarranted.